 Clinical testing is expensive, time consuming, and subject to uncertainty.
-We cannot guarantee that any clinical studies will be conducted as planned or completed on schedule, if at all.
-We cannot be sure that submission of an IND or a clinical study application (CTA) will result in FDA or European Medicines Agency (EMA), as applicable, allowing clinical studies to begin in a timely manner, if at all.
-Moreover, even if these studies begin, safety or other issues may arise that could suspend or terminate such clinical studies.
+We cannot guarantee that any clinical studies will be conducted as planned, enroll patients as planned or be completed on schedule, if at all.
+Moreover, even after our studies begin, safety or other issues may arise that could suspend or terminate such clinical studies.
 A failure of one or more clinical studies can occur at any stage of testing, and our future clinical studies may not be successful.
 Events that may prevent successful or timely initiation or completion of clinical studies include:

-- inability to generate sufficient preclinical, toxicology, or other in vivo or in vitro data to support the initiation or continuation of clinical studies; - delays in confirming target engagement, patient selection, or other relevant biomarkers to be utilized in preclinical and clinical product candidate development; - · delays in reaching a consensus with regulatory agencies on study design; - delays in reaching an agreement on acceptable terms with prospective contract research organizations (CROs) and clinical study sites, the terms of which can be subject to extensive negotiation and may vary significantly among different CROs and clinical study sites; - · delays in identifying, recruiting, and training suitable clinical investigators; - · delays in obtaining required IRB approval for each clinical study site; - · imposition of a temporary or permanent clinical hold by regulatory agencies for a number of reasons, including: - · after review of an IND or amendment, CTA or amendment, or equivalent application or amendment; - · as a result of a new safety finding that presents unreasonable risk to clinical study participants; - · a negative finding from an inspection of our clinical study operations or study sites; or - the finding that the investigational protocol or plan is clearly deficient to meet its stated objectives; - delays in identifying, recruiting, and enrolling suitable patients to participate in our clinical studies, and delays caused by patients withdrawing from clinical studies, or failing to return for post-treatment follow-up;
+- inability to generate sufficient preclinical, toxicology, or other in vivo or in vitro data to support the initiation or continuation of clinical studies; - delays in confirming target engagement, patient selection, or other relevant biomarkers to be utilized in preclinical and clinical product candidate development; - delays in reaching a consensus with regulatory agencies on study design; - delays in reaching an agreement on acceptable terms with prospective and clinical study sites, the terms of which can be subject to extensive negotiation and may vary significantly among different clinical study sites; - delays in identifying and recruiting suitable clinical investigators; - delays in obtaining required IRB approval for each clinical study site; - a new safety finding that presents unreasonable risk to clinical study participants; - a negative finding from an inspection of our clinical research organization (CRO), clinical study operations or study sites; or - the finding that the investigational protocol or plan is deficient to meet its stated objectives; - delays in identifying, recruiting, and enrolling suitable patients to participate in our clinical studies, and delays caused by patients withdrawing from clinical studies, or failing to return for post-treatment follow-up; - delays caused by disease epidemics or pandemics, such as COVID-19; - difficulty collaborating with patient groups and investigators;

-- · delays caused by disease epidemics or pandemics, such as COVID-19; - · difficulty collaborating with patient groups and investigators; - failure by our CROs, other third parties, or us to adhere to clinical study requirements; - failure to perform in accordance with FDA's or any other regulatory authority's Code of Good Clinical Practice (GCPs) requirements, or applicable EMA or other regulatory guidelines in other countries; - · occurrence of adverse events associated with the product candidate that are viewed to outweigh its potential benefits; - · changes in regulatory requirements and guidance that require amending or submitting new clinical protocols; - changes in the standard of care on which a clinical development plan was based, which may require new or additional studies; - the cost of clinical studies of our product candidates being greater than we anticipate; - clinical studies of our product candidates producing negative or inconclusive results, which may result in our deciding, or regulators requiring us, to conduct additional clinical studies or abandon product development programs; and - delays in manufacturing, testing, releasing, validating, or importing/exporting sufficient stable quantities of our product candidates for use in clinical studies or the inability to do any of the foregoing.
+- failure by our CRO or other third parties, or us to adhere to clinical study requirements; - [failure to perform in accordance with FDA's or any other regulatory authority's Code of Good Clinical Practice (GCPs) requirements, or other regulatory guidelines in other countries; - occurrence of adverse events associated with the product candidate that are viewed to outweigh its potential benefits; - changes in regulatory requirements and guidance that require amending or submitting new clinical protocols; - changes in the standard of care on which a clinical development plan was based, which may require new or additional studies; - the cost of clinical studies of our product candidates being greater than we anticipate; - Clinical studies of our product candidates producing negative or inconclusive results, which may result in our deciding, or regulators requiring us, to conduct additional clinical studies or abandon product development programs; and - delays in manufacturing, testing, releasing, validating, or importing/exporting sufficient stable quantities of our product candidates for use in clinical studies or the inability to do any of the foregoing.